MichaelAJMitchell/Ecnetica/mcq_algorithm_files/mcqs_structure.md

 ### difficulty
 the overall difficulty score for a question is the average of the skills in the difficulty breakdown. it is calculated automatically based on the difficulty breakdown values.
+There could be a better way of calculating this.